 You already know the must know newborn swaddling tips, but here are some more specific ways to help your baby sleep well at night with the swaddle.
+These swaddles also work well alongside any type of sleep training.
 Post contains affiliate links.

 I held my breath and prayed.